Manuel Joachim de Franca

 Manuel Joachim de Franca (1808 – August 22, 1865), was a Portuguese-American painter.

 He was born in Porto, Portugal and emigrated to Philadelphia where he lived and worked until 1842 before moving to St. Louis.
+Whilst in St. Louis, he befriended William J. Hinchey and allowed for Hinchey to establish himself there.

 He died in St. Louis, Missouri on August 22, 1865.